ProSkywalker16/DSA-PROGRAMS/Readme.md

    - Description: This program is written in C++, it shows how to implement the stack data structure using arrays.
 I have also used switch case to make it menu driven after taking input from the user.
    - File: `dsa_first.cpp`

+1. **LinkedList Creation and Display**
+   - Description: This program is written in C++, it shows how to implement linked lists.
+We have created a simple linked list and displayed it without using any functions.
+   - File: `linkedlist_creation_display.cpp`

 ## Usage